Shweta2024/LLD/SOLID Principles/readme.md

   - High-level Modules: modules that implements/provides business rules.
   - Low-level Modules: functionality which is very basic, such that it can be used anywhere.

+- So it means that: Code should not create objects of all of its dependencies itself.
+Dependencies should be provided to the code from outside.

 ### EXAMPLE:-

 let's say we are a business and are using the servies of Jio to make call.